javascript-tutorial/en.javascript.info/1-js/4-data-structures/9-map-set-weakmap-weakset/article.md

     - Any keys, objects can be keys.
     - Iterates in the insertion order.
-    - Additional convenient methods for iterating and cleaning, the `size` property.
+    - Additional convenient methods, the `size` property.

 - `Set` -- is a collection of unique values.

     - Unlike an array, does not allow to reorder elements.
-Keeps the insertion order.
+    - Keeps the insertion order.

 - `WeakMap` -- a variant of `Map` that allows only objects as keys and removes them once they become unaccessible by other means.